 Two symptoms that signify either a cold or allergies

 While it’s difficult to distinguish some of the above symptoms from the symptoms of a cold, two things in particular could help you tell what’s affecting Baby.

-- A fever: Testing Baby’s temperature for a fever can help you determine whether he has a cold or allergies.
-Allergies normally won’t cause a fever, so if he has one, Baby is more likely to be suffering from a cold than allergies.
+- A fever: Testing Baby’s temperature for a fever can help you determine whether she has a cold or allergies.
+Allergies normally won’t cause a fever, so if she has one, Baby is more likely to be suffering from a cold than allergies.

 - Red eyes that Baby keeps itching: On the flip side, red and itchy eyes don’t usually accompany a cold – but they go hand in hand with an allergic reaction.

 At this age it will be difficult to prevent respiratory allergic reactions, especially seasonal ones.
 But if you suspect Baby might have allergies, the best way to figure out a plan of attack is to take her to a healthcare provider who can observe her and do some testing.
 While lots of children grow out of these kinds of allergies, it will be helpful to know what’s going on so that you can make Baby as comfortable as possible.

 - “All About Allergies.”
 KidsHealth.
 Nemours, 1995-2016.
 Web.